Classification of degenerations and Picard lattices of Kahlerian K3 surfaces with the symplectic automorphism group (C_2)^2: Classification of degenerations and Picard lattices of K ahlerian K3 surfaces with finite symplectic automorphism groups. General theory and the case of the group .

-In Tables 3 and 6, we give some markings by Niemeier lattices $N_j$, $j=1,\dots, 24$, of lattices $S$ of degenerations $Deg$ together with the action of $G$ on $S$ and its orbits $G(\alpha_1),\dots G(\alpha_t)$ in notations of \cite{Nik8}, \cite{Nik9}.
+In Table 2, we give some markings by Niemeier lattices $N_j$, $j=1,\dots, 24$, of lattices $S$ of a degeneration $Deg$ together with the action of $G$ on $S$ and its orbits $G(\alpha_1),\dots G(\alpha_t)$ in notations of \cite{Nik8}, \cite{Nik9}.
 For these markings, $G$ is denoted by $H$.
 They give a description of possible $(S,G,G(\alpha_1),\dots G(\alpha_t))$ by integer lattices.
 For these markings, we denote by $\ast$ markings which imply uniqueness of the lattice $S$, up to isomorphisms, where we use ideas by Hashimoto \cite{Hash} and our methods in \cite{Nik9}---\cite{Nik12}.
-Differently from \cite{Nik9}---\cite{Nik12}, we give only part of analogous to \cite{Nik9}---\cite{Nik12} markings by Niemeier lattices, which are sufficient for the description of lattices $S$ of degenerations $Deg$ (otherwise, there will be too many markings and cases).
-Moreover (analogously to methods which we discussed in \cite{Nik9}---\cite{Nik12}), we also use degenerations of smaller codimensions and their markings by Niemeier lattices if the considered degeneration can be reduced to them because of calculations of geneses of lattices $S$ of the Tables 2 and 5.
-This significantly reduces the number of cases.
+Differently from \cite{Nik9}---\cite{Nik12}, we give only part of analogous to \cite{Nik9}---\cite{Nik12} markings by Niemeier lattices, which is sufficient for the description of lattices $S$ of degenerations $Deg$ (otherwise, there will be too many markings and cases).
+Moreover (analogous to methods which we discussed in \cite{Nik9}---\cite{Nik12}), we also use degenerations of smaller codimensions and their markings by Niemeier lattices if the considered degeneration can be reduced to them because of calculations of geneses of lattices $S$ of the Table 1.
+This significantly reduces the number of considered cases.